isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Learning by Inquiring in the Primary English Language Classroom.md

 Select this course at the Leading Level of Practice if you:

-*   are skilful, independent and adaptive in your practice of DI in the EL classroom;
+*   are skilful, independent and adaptive in your practice of IBL in the EL classroom;
-*   would like to be able to lead effectively and mentor others in their professional learning and practice of DI; and
+*   would like to be able to lead effectively and mentor others in their professional learning and practice of IBL; and
-*   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves planning a professional learning session to lead and guide peers/teachers in their practice of DI in the EL classroom.
+*   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves planning a professional learning session to lead and guide peers/teachers in their practice of IBL in the EL classroom.

 #### Learning Goals

 By the end of this course, you will be able to:

-*   lead and mentor peers/teachers in the practice of DI in the areas of language learning to improve classroom practice by demonstrating:
+*   lead and mentor peers/teachers in the practice of IBL in the areas of language learning to improve classroom practice by demonstrating:

-	*   the application of DI principles and e-pedagogy,
+	*   the application of principles of EL teaching and learning (CLLIPS), the teaching processes (ACoLADE) and e-pedagogy,
-	*   ongoing review of and critical inquiry into the practice of DI, and
+	*   ongoing review of and critical inquiry into the practice of IBL, and
-	*   adaptiveness in the practice of DI to customise learning for students; and
+	*   adaptiveness in the practice of IBL to customise learning for students in the EL classroom; and

-*   plan with the aim of facilitating professional learning about DI in the EL classroom in the following contexts: a Professional Learning Team, Professional Learning Community and/or Networked Learning Community at school/cluster levels.
+*   plan with the aim of facilitating professional learning about IBL in the EL classroom in the following contexts: a Professional Learning Team, Professional Learning Community and/or Networked Learning Community at school/cluster levels.

 ### Course Structure